-2.8 Research by Tourism South East (2005) indicated that there were 13.5 million visitor days spent per annum in the National Park.
+Research by Tourism South East (2005) indicated that there were 13.5 million visitor days spent per annum in the National Park.
 15 million people live within a 90-minute drive of the National Park.
-Research commissioned by the Authority, New Forest District Council, Natural England and Forestry England estimated that housing development in the period 2006-2026 within 50 kilometres of the New Forest will result in an additional 1.05 million visits per annum by 2026 - an increase of 8% over the period.
+Research commissioned by the Authority, New Forest District Council, Natural England and Forestry England3 estimated that housing development in the period 2006-2026 within 50 kilometres of the New Forest will result in an additional 1.05 million visits per annum by 2026 - an increase of 8% over the period.

-3 Changing patterns of visitor numbers within the New Forest National Park, with particular reference to the New Forest SPA', Footprint Ecology, 2008
+National Park, with particular reference to the New Forest SPA', Footprint Ecology, 2008